Grant for Rare Pulmonary Conditions - Call open

 Application procedure

-Submit a compact application using our Application Form, this includes: Applicant and project information; Research objectives and rationale; Methodology; Budget (max.
+Submit a compact application using our Application Form (see below), this includes: Applicant and project information; Research objectives and rationale; Methodology; Budget (max.
 50,000 euro) and justification; Timeline (max.
 12 months); Ethical considerations; Expected impact and future plans; Patient involvement.

 • Innovation